aamrits/frontend-interview-questions/css-questions.md

 #### Q11
 ### 🍄 Do `margin` and `padding` have an effect on inline elements.

+Horizontal padding, margins, and borders will apply and will cause other inline boxes to move away from the box.
+But
+- The box will not break onto a new line.
+- The `width` and `height` properties will not apply.
+- Vertical padding, margins, and borders will apply but will not cause other inline boxes to move away from the box.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>